elysiajs/documentation/docs/life-cycle/after-response.md

 ---
-title: On Response - ElysiaJS
+title: After Response - ElysiaJS
 head:
     - - meta
       - property: 'og:title'
-        content: On Response - ElysiaJS
+        content: On After Response - ElysiaJS

     - - meta
       - name: 'description'
         content: Executed after the response sent to the client.
-It's recommended to use **On Response** in the following situations.
+It's recommended to use **On After Response** in the following situations.
 Clean up response.
 Logging and analytics.

     - - meta
       - property: 'og:description'
         content: Executed after the response sent to the client.
-It's recommended to use **On Response** in the following situations.
+It's recommended to use **On After Response** in the following situations.
 Clean up response.
 Logging and analytics.
 ---

-# Response
+# After Response
 Executed after the response sent to the client.

-It's recommended to use **On Response** in the following situations:
+It's recommended to use **After Response** in the following situations:
 - Clean up response
 - Logging and analytics